Generic Name: glucosamine (glue KOE sah meen)

 Brand Name: Genicin, Optiflex-G

-Not all uses for glucosamine have been approved by the FDA.
-Glucosamine should not be used in place of medication prescribed for you by your doctor.
+Not all uses for Genicin have been approved by the FDA.
+This medicine should not be used in place of medication prescribed for you by your doctor.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this product if you are allergic to glucosamine.
+You should not use this product if you are allergic to Genicin.

 Ask a doctor, pharmacist, or other healthcare provider if it is safe for you to use this product if you have: